cgatian/ng-camera-game/src/notes.md

 Current Implementation Notes:
 PicAssignment - composed of the (assigned) PicColorState, the "round" of the assignment (ex.
-3 of 8), and a score PicColorState - composed of a label (name) of a color, (color) value and an enabled boolean
+3 of 8), and a score PicColor - composed of a label (name) of a color, (color) value PicColorState - composed of a PicColor and an enabled boolean